 Bathroom vanities can be purchased as whole units with countertops, sinks and faucets included and preassembled.
 Designs range from small pedestals with vessel sinks to larger, elaborate double-sink designs that include cabinets and drawers.
 Stone is a popular countertop choice because it's beautiful and has a natural look that fits in many bathroom designs.
 In small sizes, stone vanity countertops can be highly affordable.

 Visually, it's difficult to tell the difference between natural stone and engineered stone.
 Aesthetically, an engineered stone bathroom vanity top is one of the best choices because it's available in a huge variety of colors.
 With this material, you can get just about any look you want.
 Engineered stone is made from crushed natural stone, usually quartz.
 Resins bind the pieces together.

 Because of the way it's made, this stone is highly resistant to scratches and stains.
 Engineered stone has a hard, extremely durable surface that will stay beautiful for years.
 This material is even harder than granite and does not need to be sealed because of the resins used to bind the crushed stone together.
 However, engineered stone can be somewhat slippery to the touch because of those same resins.

 Bath vanity tops made with engineered stone can even stand up to oils and acids because this material is so durable.
 A mild cleanser, warm water and a soft cloth are enough to keep an engineered stone bathroom vanity top clean and beautiful.
 Engineered stone is also heat-resistant.

-Even though it's not a natural stone countertop, it is one of the most popular materials for bathrooms.
+Even though it's not a natural stone countertop, engineered stone is one of the most popular materials for bathrooms.
 Vanities with engineered stone counters are among the top sellers at Lowe's, ranging in price from about $200 to $2,000 for single-sink designs and around $500 to $3,000 for double-sink vanities.

 Should You Choose Granite?